williamMBDK/pacup/README.md

 Then you should use github or any other git host to backup your config files (or another way of backing up the config files).

-Then on each of your linux machines (desktop, laptop, work computer, server ...) you can simply pull the config files and install the packages it specifies using PacBack.
+Then on each of your linux machines (desktop, laptop, work computer, server, ...) you can simply pull the config files and install the packages it specifies using PacBack.
 Optionally you can create a machine specific config file, where you for each package managers specify which tags should be installed (or more precisely for each specified tag the corresponding package configuration will be installed).
 You can also specify tags that should not be installed (these will take presedence).
 Then PacBack will install only those package configurations specified by the tags.
 For example you could have *dev* tag specifying packages used for software development, and only have these dev packages be installed on you work machine and laptop.

 When you wish to add a new package you can either manually add it to a config file or install it and then sync to the config file.